TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 		* You can also continue customizing your instance before you launch the instance.
 Refer to the AWS documentation for more information.

+		* For the setup across multiple EC2 instances, specify the appropriate number for *Number of instances* field on **Configure Instance** page.
+For example, to launch a SnappyData cluster with 3 servers and 1 locator and 1 lead on separate instances, specify the number as 5.
+You can also launch locator and lead processes on a single EC2 instance, thereby reducing the instances to 4.

-		* On **Configure Security Group** page, ensure that you open at least ports 22 (for SSH access to the EC2 instance) and 5050 (to access SnappyData Monitoring Console) for public IP address of your laptop or client terminal.
+		* On **Configure Security Group** page, ensure that you open ports 22 (for SSH access to the EC2 instance) and 5050 (to access SnappyData Monitoring Console) for public IP address of your laptop or client terminal.
+For the setup on multiple instances, you also must open all traffic between the instances in this security group.
+You can do that by adding a rule with the group id of this security group as value for **Source**.

 		* If you need to connect to the SnappyData cluster via a JDBC client application or tool, open ports 1527 and 1528 for the public IP of the host where your application/tool is running, in the security group.